Dheeru-Manchikanti/E-commerce/README.md

 The system includes a complete user authentication system with:

 - User registration and login
-- Profile management via the simple_profile.php page
+- Profile management via the profile.php page
 - Order history tracking
 - Address management for shipping and billing
 - Integration with checkout process